Monday, September 17, 2018

 -The purpose of this article is to answer a number of claims made by Steve Ray over at Catholic Answers.
 He touches on a variety of topics, but the emphasis here will be limited to the dogma of transubstantiation.
-Following are quotations from the author in bold letters and follow-up responses to each claim of interest:
+Following are quotations from the author in bold letters and critical analyses of each claim of interest:

 "The Catholic Church does not teach that Christ is "re-sacrificed" on the altar.
 Why does Ankerberg say that it does?
 The quotation he uses from the Catholic Encyclopedia does not use anything like"re-sacrifice," yet Ankerberg says it teaches "re-sacrificing."
 Words are important; smart Catholics will catch on to what he is doing- playing footloose with terminology to suit his own interests."